WilliamsiNFINITE/Bug-tracker-VariaMos/README.md

 To run the migrations, go to server dir & run this command:
 `npm run typeorm migration:run`

+To clear the database, go to server dir & run this command:
+`npm run typeorm schema:drop`

 Run backend development server: